Calling all dog lovers – SPCA holds national half-price adoption campaign on canines

-Other factors contributing to the influx include the compounding of cost of living, lack of desexing and the impact of extreme weather events.
+Other factors contributing to longer staying times include the compounding of cost of living, lack of desexing and the impact of extreme weather events on New Zealanders.

 “As we approach the incredibly busy kitten season, we need to ensure our Centres have capacity for incoming animals.
 This 50% discount offer is about helping give a push to those people on the fence about bringing a dog into their home.
 As part of the adoption process, we always address the cost and commitment of bringing a pet into your home, so we know they go to responsible pet owners.”